 - For plowing: Studs will wear fast when spinning on concrete or asphalt.
 Chains will last longer.

-Chains are not exactly known for improving ride comfort.
+Chains are not renowned for enhancing ride comfort.

-Diamond-shaped chains will, however, rattle your teeth a lot less than the basic 2-link V-bar chains.
+Diamond-shaped chains will, however, rattle your teeth much less than the basic 2-link V-bar chains.

-What if neither chains or standard tirestuds meet your need?
+What if neither chains nor standard tire studs meet your needs?

 Some riders prefer to sacrifice a set of tires and install beefier “studs” using 3/8 stove bolts that go straight through the tire with a washer on each side.

-You can decide how long the bolt should be according to your need.
-Some leaves as much as 1 inch of each bolt sticking out.
+You can decide how long the bolt should be according to your needs.
+Some leave as much as 1 inch of each bolt sticking out.

-Skipping chains and studs altogether is a viable option for many riders that don’t like some of the disadvantages of having them.
+Skipping chains and studs altogether is a viable option for many riders who don’t like the disadvantages of having them.
 For riding on packed snow, most ATV tires will deliver decent traction.

-Especially for those that only need to plow their relatively flat driveway a few times each year and don’t want to scratch it, you will likely get by.
+Especially for individuals who only need to plow their relatively flat driveway a few times each year and wish to avoid causing scratches, it is highly likely that they will be able to manage.

 Get a set of good quality tires with a soft rubber blend like the IPT Mud Lites, and strap on a couple of sandbags, and you should be able to handle quite a bit of snow before having issues.